Legit Benefits Of Minimalism And Living With Less

 👉 Your kids will have less stuff to go through when you’re gone

-There’s a big movement called the “Swedish death sweep”.
+There’s a big movement called the “Swedish death sweep.”
 The idea is that when you pass away, your children or family will have to go through all of your belongings.
 Every.
 Single.
 Thing.
 Just think about that for a second.
 So, many people are taking a proactive approach to clear the clutter and save their families the hassle.

 👉 Your loved ones will benefit from your new priorities, time, and energy

-When your home is in order and you have your priorities super straight, your energy is noticeable.
-Your family, friends, and pets are going to be so happy to not be getting your leftover seconds anymore.
+When your home is in order, and you have your priorities super straight, your energy is noticeable.
+Your family, friends, and pets are going to be so happy not to be getting your leftover seconds anymore.

 👉 The world will benefit from your focus and contributions